MohamadKanso/FaceMaskDetection/README.md

 ## 📊 Dataset

-The dataset used for this project is a COVID-19 mask detection dataset, containing images labeled as "mask," "no_mask," and "improper_mask."
+The dataset used for this project is a COVID-19 mask detection dataset, containing images labelled as "mask," "no_mask," and "improper_mask."
 The dataset is divided into training and testing sets, with images resized to 224x224x3 RGB format.
 Preprocessing steps include resizing and label encoding.

 For more details on the dataset, refer to the report or access the dataset through the [Google Drive link](https://drive.google.com/drive/folders/1zRYOcP13nh3Aw-smSF3n7LgfVS6LepaK?usp=share_link) 📁.